H0RSESH0E/glide-activity-carpooling/README.md

 * **Dotenv:** Dotenv is a zero-dependency module that loads environment variables from a . env file into process. env .
 Storing configuration in the environment separate from code is based on The Twelve-Factor App methodology.

-* **React:** Used to dynamically render components on browser and initiate functionality of the game based on user inputs.

 * **Bcrypt:** is a Node.js library that allows you to hash passwords.
 Hashing is the process of taking input and using a mathematical formula to chop and mix it up to produce an output of a specific length.
 Hashing is a one-way function, meaning that it can easily convert input to a fixed-size output, but it is difficult to invert, or convert in the opposite direction.
 This attribute allows developers to secure passwords when authenticating users for their applications.

 * **Nodemon:** is a tool that helps develop node.js based applications by automatically restarting the node application when file changes in the directory are detected.